MKT7010- Marketing Management

 The price/quality strategy of ROMPTO bicycle manufacturing company has been the positioning strategy in which the company has positioned its bicycles by providing high quality.
-The product life cycle of the bicycles has been recorded as high and this has also increased the consumer loyalty towards the brand.
+The product life cycle of the bicycles has been recorded as high and this has also increased consumer loyalty towards the brand.

 The ROMPTO manufacturers have positioned their bikes in the market by choosing the Netherland as the highly penetrated market.
 Amongst all the regions in the world, the Netherland is the country where most people use bikes for travelling from one place to another.

-Price is one of the most crucial components of marketing mix.
-It has the ability generate high or low turnover for the company.
+Price is one of the most crucial components of the marketing mix.
+It has the ability to generate high or low turnover for the company.
 It is difficult because it should reflect the demand and supply mechanism of the company in the market.
 Companies must analyse a price point for generating high sales revenue.
 The price strategies of ROMPTO bike manufacturers are given below:

-Price penetration strategy is referred to entering in the market by proposing lower prices of the products as compared to the competitors.
+Price penetration strategy is referred to entering the market by proposing lower prices of the products as compared to the competitors.
 This is done for achieving consumer loyalty and preference in the market.
 The penetration pricing increases brand awareness by word of mouth in the market (Shaw, 2012:30).

 The channel which castigates all the traditional ways of distribution is the online channel.
-The companies provide number of online portals in order to sale their products to the public.
-The middle man is not involved in this type of distribution and is considered to be the most effective due to consumer’s convenience (Ferrell & Hartline 2012).
+The companies provide number of online portals in order to sell their products to the public.
+The middle man is not involved in this type of distribution and is considered to be the most effective due to consumer convenience (Ferrell & Hartline 2012).
 ROMPTO bike manufacturers also have its own online portal through which the company sells its bike.
 It is also due to the customer’s convenience as the large customer base requires having everything at a doorstep.

-Marketing objectives are the set goals and objectives which the company design in order to market its products in the market.
+Marketing objectives are the set goals and objectives that the company designs to market its products.
 Often the companies prefer to put a time frame for the marketing plan in which the clearly defined objectives are placed (Cleveland, Papadopoulos & Laroche 2011).
 The marketing objectives …(content removed – please contact us to access full version)

 - Andrei, V., & Prisecaru, I. (2014).
-The use of PESTEL analysis in development of the Romanian geological repository.
+The use of PESTEL analysis in the development of the Romanian geological repository.
 Scientific Bulletin of University Politehnica of Bucharest, Series C, 76, 247-254.

 - Boone, L. E., & Kurtz, D. L. (2013).
 Contemporary marketing.
 Cengage learning.